arjun54244/ProCares/README.md

 # Procare Clinic
+A Laravel-based web application for managing clinic appointments, doctors, and services efficiently.
 ![Procare Clinic Logo](image.png)

-A Laravel-based web application for managing clinic appointments, doctors, and services efficiently.
+## Features
+- Developed with Laravel and PHP
+- Admin panel powered by Filament
+- Integrated YouTube API for videos and content
+- Responsive design optimized for clinics